Master's Degree Programme in Nuclear and Particle Physics at the University of Jyväskylä

 Development of the quality of teaching is of high priority in the Department.
 We are continuously pushing to incorporate new teaching methods and practices in order to improve the learning outcomes and to make studies more enjoyable and rewarding to our students.
 We encourage the students to put more emphasis onto peer learning and self-directed studies, as this is known to be a more effective and deeper way to learn than via traditional lectures.
 According to a survey conducted at the University level of the M.Sc. students who graduated in 2012, the teaching of the Department is held in quite high regard.
 The full 100 % of the physics students taking part in the survey assessed the education they obtained in the Department as having a high quality.

 Jyväskylä is located in Central Finland, approximately 300 km north of Helsinki.
 The city has a vibrant atmosphere and a long tradition in teaching and higher education.
 It is surrounded by beautiful nature with its thousands of lakes and forests.
 A wide range of outdoor activities can be pursued throughout the year, from cycling and canoeing to cross-country skiing and other winter sports.
 Read more about studying in Jyväskylä.

-The International Master’s Programme in Nuclear and Particle Physics has attracted students from all around the world, e.g. from Canada, Great Britain, Italy, Spain, Ukraine, Pakistan, Syria and China.
+The International Master’s Degree Programme in Nuclear and Particle Physics has attracted students from all around the world, e.g. from Canada, Great Britain, Italy, Spain, Ukraine, Pakistan, Syria and China.

-There are no tuition fees for the International Master’s Programme and the next application period is 1 December 2015 - 22 January 2016.
+There are no tuition fees for the International Master’s Degree Programme and the next application period is 1 December 2015 - 22 January 2016.
 For foreign students the department has reserved an amount of funding totaling 6000 €/year (500 €/month/student) for a maximum of 2 years.
 Foreign students accepted to the programme can apply for the funds using a free-form application letter.